Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 1: Delete the resource group

-1. Using the [Azure portal](https://portal.azure.com), navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu
+1. Using the [Azure portal](https://portal.azure.com), navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.

-2. Search for the name of your research group, and select it from the list
+2. Search for the name of your research group, and select it from the list.

 3. Select **Delete** in the command bar.
-Confirm the deletion by re-typing the Resource group name and selecting **Delete**
+Confirm the deletion by re-typing the Resource group name and selecting **Delete**.

 You should follow all steps provided *after* attending the Hands-on lab.